niccolomarcon/jquery-collektr/README.md

 ![Collektr](http://collektr15.s3.amazonaws.com/assets/collektr_logo-12bc3d328311e37f84e314c2102539fa.png)'s jquery plugin
 ========
-With this **easy-to-use** jquery plugin you will be able to **implement in your site** the deck view of your favourite collection in a matter of seconds.
+[Collektr](http://collektr.com) is a platform that allow you to collect, moderate and display posts from various social-network.
+It is a really awesome tool and with this **easy-to-use** jquery plugin you will be able to **implement in your site** the deck view of your favourite collection in a matter of seconds.
 The best part is that it is easly **customizable**.
 Obviously you **need an account** to use this plugin.
-If you do not know what is Collektr or you do not have an account, click [here](http://app.collektr.com/users/sign_in) to learn more.
+If you do not have an account, click [here](http://app.collektr.com/users/sign_in) to get one.

 # Basic usage
 ### HTML